gerekper/ganjaking/wp-content/plugins/coupon-referral-program/README.txt

 * Promotes the use of points along with coupons
 * Helps to increase customer loyalty

-> Note: Admin cant use coupons and points at the same time to reward their customers.
+> Note: Admin can't use coupons and points at the same time to reward their customers.
 Along with this, they should have the WooCommerce Points and Rewards plugin in their store, if they wish to use this feature.

 **2. WooCommerce Subscription:**
-On the increasing demand of users, Coupon Referral Program now provides compatibility with [**WooCommerce Subscription**](https://woocommerce.com/products/woocommerce-subscriptions/).
+On the increasing demand of users, the Coupon Referral Program now provides compatibility with [**WooCommerce Subscription**](https://woocommerce.com/products/woocommerce-subscriptions/).
 Now, customers can avail of the coupons they endure in their account (earned by referring) for the renewal of their subscription orders.
 Admin can select whether they want to allow customers to apply single or all referral coupon codes for the renewal of their subscription.
 This compatibility update can be leveraged only if marketers enable the WooCommerce Subscription option from the settings.

 The admin can also utilize the feature, where he can enable/disable for first renewable only.
 After enabling this feature, the coupon will be applied on the first renewal.
 There is a separate set of settings for free trial subscription products.
 The admin can enable or disable this setting as per the requirements.
-After enabling the settings, the user can get the discount coupon on the first recurring payment after the free trial gets over.
+After enabling the settings, the user can get the discount coupon on the first recurring payment after the free trial is over.

 == Benefits: ==
 * Customers can use coupons to renew their subscription orders.
 * Increases the utilization of coupons in customers' lives.
 * Admin can attract more users to his e-store.

+**3. HPOS (High-Performance Order Storage) Compatibility** The Coupon Referral Program works smoothly with the WooCommerce HPOS feature, improving your store’s capacity to handle high order volume during peak shopping periods.
+There is a substantial increase in order volume during high-sales seasons, such as Christmas, BFCM, Labor Day, etc. To efficiently handle these orders, HPOS creates a dedicated custom table for orders, thereby accelerating the order processing, and making it seamless for admins to generate and run various referral coupon programs.

+== Benefits: ==
+* Makes your store 1.5 times faster
+* Accelerates order processing

 == Installation ==